• Skip to primary navigation

 If you’re new to the field, consider where your knowledge gaps lie.
 Do you need to focus more on writing, or medical understanding?
 Identifying these gaps is an essential starting point for determining whether you need to undertake any sort of medical writing training to help your career and job prospects.

 Have you undertaken any medical writing training?
-Feel free to let us know in the comments below.

 About Dinethra Menon